QubesOS/qubes-builder/doc/Configuration.md

 ### GITHUB_BUILD_REPORT_REPO
 > Default: no value

-Github repository name (in for of `owner/name`) where all finished builds will be reported (either successful or failed).
+Github repository name (in form `owner/name`) where all finished builds will be reported (either successful or failed).
 The main purpose for this repository is to track packages in 'current-testing' repository.
 Issues there can be commented with GPG-signed command to move such package to 'current' repository